 The first time you ride National Trail on South Mountain you’ll probably just be focused on getting down smoothly and/or in one piece.
 But the second time you ride it you’ll know what’s coming up and you’ll have scoped out the best lines.
 This is the kind of trail that just gets better and better each time you ride it!

 Just like The Whole Enchilada in Moab, National has a ton of different alt-lines that make the riding engaging and different every time you hit it.
 It can be a little hard to know where these alt-lines are the first time you ride National but keep your eyes open on the pedal up and you’ll see some fun features like drops, chutes, and kickers off to the side.

 Alternative Trail Option

-I also recommend packing the 8 essentials, some snacks, and a breakaway helmet.
-I really love my Bell 3R MIPS helmet.
-I climb with the chin bar strapped to my pack and then descend with a full-face (and it has definitely saved my face a number of times).
+- A breakaway helmet.
+I really love my Bell Super DH MIPS helmet.
+I climb with the chin bar strapped to my pack and then descend with a full-face (and it has definitely saved my face a number of times!).

 I hope this post helps inspire your first ride down the National Trail on South Mountain.
 It’s one of my favorites and one that you can ride again and again without getting bored.

 Have you ridden the National Trail on South Mountain?
 What did you think?
 Did I miss any tips?
 Leave a comment below!